Silver jewellery commissions

 - Theme – there a theme or era to this piece of jewellery?

-- Weight – Do you want it super-light or do you like a weighty feel?
+- Weight – Do you want it super-light or do you like a weighty, chunky feel?

 - Budget -It is useful to give your jeweller a budget as quoting is a time consuming task.
 Without a budget, we have no idea what constraints to design within.

-Have a think about what you want.
-Sketch it out, or search for examples on Pinterest and Instagram.
-You can never have too many ideas or too much inspiration.
-Work on the idea for a bit and then let your brain mull it over for a while.
 Often, the perfect design will just emerge from all the designs you’ve been thinking about.
-You can’t beat a pencil and paper to iron out your ideas – it’s also a great way of conveying more closely what is needed from your jeweller.
+You can’t beat a pencil and paper to iron out your ideas.
+It’s also a great way of conveying more closely what is needed from your jeweller.

 Sketch out your design